tiepdotme/marabesi.com/_posts/2020-07-19-git-release-bot-part-1.md

 ```

 Once Gitbot detects the match, it will automatically push the changes to the
 files with the specific version.
+The following flow chart describes the flow that is executed starting from the git repository (Gitlab).

+[![Git bot flow chart](/images/posts/2020-07-19-git-release-bot-part-1/flowchart.png)](/images/posts/2020-07-19-git-release-bot-part-1/flowchart.png){:target="_blank"}

 Currently Gitbot implementation
 {% cite gitbot_github --file 2020-07-19-git-release-bot-part-1 %}
 supports Gitlab only, but it's core was designed to support other git providers,
 such as github or bitbucket.
-The following flowchart depicts the flow described so far

-[![Git bot flow chart](/images/posts/2020-07-19-git-release-bot-part-1/flowchart.png)](/images/posts/2020-07-19-git-release-bot-part-1/flowchart.png){:target="_blank"}

 ## References